Relocating To Italy

 As soon as you'll have your postal receipt you will sign your hiring contract and we'll take care of the rest.

-With your postal receipt you will also get a date for an appointment to the immigration offices.
+With your postal receipt, you will also get a date for an appointment at the immigration offices.
 You'll have to leave your fingerprints and other information.
-After the registration you will be issued your Blue Card and the process will finally be over.
+After the registration, you will be issued your Blue Card and the process will finally be over.

 We will take care of collecting all the documents if not for your Declaration of Value (you must provide it on your own, sorry).

 We will be present during all the necessary steps, so you don't get lost in bureaucracy or with possible non-english-speaking operators in the various offices.

 Of the costs involved in your relocation, SparkFabrik will cover:

 - The hotel for the first 30 days.
 Having a 30-day long accommodation is mandatory to book the appointment in Prefecture.

 - The costs of all the paperwork (stamps, postal expenses, etc).

 - Meals vouchers (lunch) for your first days of staying in the office before your actual hiring (see caveat #1 below).